cemckinley/node-mud/README.md

 Front end files are in **/client/src**.
 Server files are in **/server**.
 The front end files are compiled by `grunt run` into /client/temp and should not be edited there.
 The http server runs out of the /client/temp directory, where files are copied and compiled to on change.

-The http client server runs at localhost:8001.
-The websocket server is set to run at localhost:8002.
+The http client server runs at `localhost:8001`.
+The websocket server is set to run at `localhost:8002`.

 ### Notes:

 - SSL is currently only enabled for the websocket layer.
 When first running the project locally, you'll have to manually accept the certificate for the socket layer by visiting https://localhost:8002/socket.io/socket.io.js (this is the js file served to the client by Socket.io, and when viewed in browser will allow you to accept the SSL certificate).
-At some point SSL will be added to the http layer as well so you can accept it when visiting the page.
+At some point SSL will be added to the https layer as well so you can accept it when visiting the page.

 ## Dependencies